apache/felix-dev/configadmin-plugins/interpolation/README.md

 ### Consistent processing

 It is recommended to configure the Configuration Admin to only start processing once this plugin is active.
+Otherwise there is the risk that configurations get delivered without placeholders being replaced.

 In case of the Apache Felix ConfigAdmin implementation, this can be achieved by using the following property:

 * `felix.cm.config.plugins`: `org.apache.felix.configadmin.plugin.interpolation`